Consumer Medicine Information

 This is long-term treatment.
 Your doctor will regularly monitor your condition to make sure that the treatment is having the desired effect.

-If you interrupt your treatment with Jakavi, your myelofibrosis related symptoms may come back.
+If you interrupt your treatment with Jakavi, your myelofibrosis related symptoms

 If you have questions about how long to take Jakavi, talk to your doctor or pharmacist.